Logo

 Gemma 4 ModelRecommended InstanceGPU / ChipVRAM~$/hr (On-Demand)

 For most production workloads, the g6.2xlarge with Q4 quantization is the sweet spot: $0.98/hr serves the 31B Dense model with acceptable latency.
-Only use H100 instances if you need full-precision inference or maximum throughput for high-concurrency workloads.
+Only move up to multi-GPU L40S instances (g6e.12xlarge) or H100 when you need full-precision inference or maximum throughput for high-concurrency workloads.

 2EC2 GPU Deployment with vLLM